-[Added reference to FPC in last sentence.
-Approved by the Board of Trustees, February 2020.]
+[Approved by the Board of Trustees, October 2024.]

 2.7.1.2.7 Amended Tenure Progress Portfolio Recommendation

 FPC may amend a Second, Fourth, or off-year Portfolio Review recommendation to the Provost in cases of incomplete or inaccurate information made available to FPC in the Portfolio at the time of review.
 The Provost will consider the amended recommendation, taking any necessary action as specified in Section 2.7.1.2.2.